th3wst/Simple-FTP-client/README.md

 - The FTP server runs locally and is accessible only within your local network.
 - Ensure your firewall settings allow traffic on the selected port to enable successful connections.
 - Credentials are hashed with bcrypt for enhanced security and are stored in the **AppData** directory.
-- If you encounter issues, ensure the `ftp_credentials.cfg` file exists in the application's data directory.
+- If you encounter issues, ensure the `ftp_credentials.cfg` file exists.

 ## System Requirements